I’m about to lay down my race card.

 As a child, I was taught to love and respect everybody.
 My mother would slap the mess out of me if I talked disrespectfully to anyone, regardless of race.
 I ain’t exaggerating.
 I’m experiencing a flashback and can almost feel my face stinging from the last time I back-talked her as a child.

-I was born, grew up poor, and raised in much less than ideal circumstances.
+I was born, grew up poor, and raised in much less-than-ideal circumstances.
 My elementary school years were spent in Jacksonville, Florida.
 Poverty and many other issues caused me to be the subject of ridicule and disrespect from others.
-But my African American teachers were kind and understanding, and they lovingly helped me.
+But my African American teachers were kind and understanding and lovingly helped me.

 But I was a teenager, attending high school in Cherokee County, Alabama, when I realized that racism was still intentionally taught and practiced.
-In those years, I began to learn that racism also existed among my African-American friends (colorism).
+In those years, I learned that racism also existed among my African-American friends (colorism).
 That still blows my mind.

 I confess that there are many things about racism that I have never experienced and do not understand.
 However, even though racism is not a simple issue, it is indeed a sinful issue.
 And with the help of God, sinners can be forgiven, learn how to live a grace-filled life, and treat others with the same love that Christ has shown us all.

 In life, I’ve learned that you attract what you respect.
 However, you repel what you disrespect.
 I’ve done my best to raise my three children to love and respect others regardless of their skin color.
 I’m not the only parent that has done this.
-As a whole, millennials appear to be less racist than the generations behind them, thank God.
+Overall, millennials appear less racist than the generations behind them, thank God.